-1. THE KJV DOES HAVE SOME ANTIQUATED WORDS AND FORMS OF SPEECH, BUT THERE ARE NOT TOO MANY OF THESE.
+1. THE KJV DOES HAVE SOME ANTIQUATED WORDS AND FORMS OF SPEECH, BUT NOT MANY.

 conversation (Gal.
 1:13) = conduct

 do you to wit (2 Cr.
 8:1) = make known to you

 emulation (Ro.
 11:14) = jealousy

 fetched a compass (Ac.
 28:13) = circled

 instant (2 Ti.
 4:2) = steadfast, persistent, active, aggressive

 leasing (Ps.
 4:2) = lying

 liberality (1 Co..
 16:3) = with grace and thanksgiving and pleasure

 lively (Ac.
 7:28) = living